ryanzhou7/fastapp_course_v2/chapters/ch1.md

 This is fine to ignore.

-You can also run `$ fastapi_template --help` to see the other options we will add.

-This is the simplest version of the project we can generate, but it is still a lot of new code, (the most of new code to be seen in a chapter, hence the 🤯 Hard rating).
+This is the simplest version of the project we can generate, but it is still a lot of new code, (the most amount new code seen in a single chapter, hence the 🤯 Hard rating).

 All subsequent generations with additional flags will be much be easier to understand.

-### Python version selection
+## Python version selection

 Like with most repos, start with reading the `README.md` file at the repo root.
 Return here after you finish reading the section of "Poetry" (but don't execute those commands).